Effect-TS/effect/packages/graceful/README.md

 # Introduction

-This package provides integration with `express`.
-Refer to documentation in `packages/effect` for more details.
+This package provides a utility to handle graceful shutdown.
+Example usages in `packages/express`